BionicMushroom/lifetimekata/README.md

 # LifetimeKata

+> [!NOTE]
+> This is my (BionicMushroom's) fork of [LifetimeKata](https://github.com/tfpk/lifetimekata).
+It contains my solutions to the provided exercises.
+Before you look at the solutions, have a go at solving the exercises by yourself!

 Welcome to LifetimeKata, a set of exercises which you can use to improve your understanding of lifetimes in Rust.
 While many tasks involve writing compiling code, some will also involve creating specific errors.